Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Glossary/Glossary.md

 Divine Gate is the boundary established by the Prime Gods between Exandria and the Outer Planes, preventing all major divinity from setting foot on the world.

-Draconblood are the former ruling class of dragonborn in [[Draconia]] before its fall, known for their tailed bodies and guile.
+Draconblood are the former ruling class of dragonborn in [[D&D/Wildemount/History of Wildemount/Wildemount after the Calamity/Draconia]] before its fall, known for their tailed bodies and guile.

-[[Draconia]] was the once majestic dragonborn nation that now lays in ruins within the [[Dreemoth Ravine]].
+[[D&D/Wildemount/History of Wildemount/Wildemount after the Calamity/Draconia]] was the once majestic dragonborn nation that now lays in ruins within the [[Dreemoth Ravine]].

 Dranassar were tall, beautiful humanoids whom [[Bane]] transformed into goblins, hobgoblins, and bugbears to create his armies.